samWighton/samWighton.github.io/README.md

 Sam also learnt C++ at university, C++ become Sam's language of choice for most side projects.

 C++ and [SDL](https://www.libsdl.org/) were the key technologies used to create the interface and for data analysis for the research paper Sam co-authored.

+When needing to profile different implementations of an algorithm or view assembly, Sam will compile with GCC.
+This allows a super fast developer cycle.

 #### Python